neurogym/neurogym/docs/wrappers.md

 num_tr_save : Data will be saved every num_tr_save trials.
         (def: 100000)

-info_keywords : (tuple) extra information to log, from the information return of environment.step
+sv_fig : Whether to save a figure of the experiment structure.
+If True, a figure will be updated every num_tr_save. (def: False)

 verbose : Whether to print information about average reward and number of trials

+num_stps_sv_fig : Number of trial steps to include in the figure. (def: 100)

 [Source](https://github.com/gyyang/neurogym/blob/master/neurogym/wrappers/monitor.py)